codemasonhq/mason-cli/README.md

 Whether you're new to Docker or a pro, you'll love how it just works straight out of the box.

+Then with [Codemason](https://codemason.io), you can deploy your app to a server in a matter of minutes!

 ![mason-craft-command](craft-command.png)

 ## Installation